COVID-19: The biopharmaceutical industry is leading the way in developing vaccines, treatments & diagnostics

 |Johnson & Johnson||Johnson & Johnson entered into a research collaboration with Alveo Technologies to advance Alveo’s be.well™ platform of analyzers, nasal swabs and cartridges for the detection of viral infectious diseases, including potentially SARS-CoV-2.
 J&J will provide Alveo with financial support as well as technical and regulatory counsel.|

 |Menarini||Menarini Diagnostics and Credo Diagnostics Biomedical entered into an exclusive distribution agreement for the VitaPCRTM SARS-CoV-2 assay kit.|

 |Novo Nordisk||Novo Nordisk scientists are working in R&D laboratories to boost Denmark’s COVID-19 testing capacity.|

-Roche received EUA from the US FDA for its COVID-19 antibody test.
-Roche has already started shipping the new antibody test to leading laboratories globally and will ramp up production capacity to high double-digit millions per month to serve healthcare systems in countries accepting the CE mark as well as the U.S.
+Roche also received an EUA from the US FDA for its COVID-19 antibody test.
+Roche has already started shipping the new antibody test to leading laboratories globally and will ramp up production capacity to high double-digit millions per month.

 |Sanofi||Sanofi joined forces with Luminostics to develop a COVID-19 smartphone-based self-testing solution.
 Luminostics would contribute its proprietary technology for consumer-diagnostics for COVID-19 testing while Sanofi would bring its clinical research testing experience and capabilities.|